j-hendricks/Sales-Scenario-Analysis/README.md

 ![bar_products](images/bar_products.png)

 Using the slicer to the right, we can filter by the year.
+The distribution of 2019 sales is very similar to that for all years.

 ![bar_products_2019](images/bar_products_2019.png)